haidongz-usc/GaitRef/README.md

-This folder contains the code and pretrained model for GaitRef: Gait Recognition with Refined Sequential Skeletons, the CVPR 2023 submission.
+This folder contains the code and pretrained model for GaitRef: Gait Recognition with Refined Sequential Skeletons.
 We provide the python script with the processed data during submission, which we will replace with data-preprocessing python files in our final version.

 ### Environment Setup